nemanjamt/community-register/README.md

 After that, a `target` folder will be created, and you need to navigate to that folder.

-To run the application, use the following command:
+To run the application, use the following command:<br>
 `java -jar CommunityRegister-1.0-SNAPSHOT-jar-with-dependencies.jar`